eic/snippets/Tracking/TrackHitContributions/README.md

 Running the analysis code
 ---------------------
 The analysis code needs to be run in the container, since it uses PODIO classes.
+If you want to print out information for every event, set the ```print_evt_info``` variable to true.

 ```
 mkdir plots
 source /opt/detector/epic-main/bin/thisepic.sh
 root -l -b -q hit_matching.C
 ```